-According to the latest Census in 2015, the United States has a total population of 321 million people.
-In the same year, 57 million prescriptions for gabapentin were written.
+According to the Census in 2015, the United States had a total population of 321 million people.
+In that same year, 57 million prescriptions for gabapentin were written.

-In recent years, gabapentin has been prescribed for off-label conditions (reasons it wasn’t intended) up to 83 percent of the time – higher than most other drugs on the market.
+In recent years, gabapentin has been prescribed for off-label conditions (reasons it wasn’t intended for) up to 83% of the time—more than most other drugs on the market.
 Some physicians even prefer this medication over traditional therapies when treating ailments such as depression, ADD, bipolar disorder, and even cocaine addiction.

-Some of the common side effects of gabapentin include:
+Some of the common side effects of gabapentin use include:

 - Lack of stability

-Prescribing doctors must weigh the risks versus the rewards to determine if gabapentin is right for their patients.
-And since many of the drug’s side effects mimic the effects of commonly abused narcotics, the brain can be fooled into thinking it’s something harder, making patients crave more of it.
+Prescribing doctors must weigh risks versus rewards to determine if gabapentin is right for their patients.
+Since many of the drug’s side effects mimic the effects of commonly abused narcotics, the brain can be fooled into thinking it’s something harder, making patients crave more of it.

 Playing With Fire

-Gabapentin is not a narcotic and produces little, if any, mind or mood-altering effects on it’s own.
-However, drug abusers say it has the power to increase euphoric effects when used in combination with drugs like opiates or benzos.
+Gabapentin is not a narcotic and produces little—if any—mind- or mood-altering effects on its own.
+However, drug abusers say it has the power to increase euphoric effects when used in combination with drugs like opiates and benzos.
 In 2013 alone, gabapentin played a role in 41 deaths, mostly caused by dangerous drug interactions.

 - The demand is so high